top of page

 All things considered, quality of life is good.

-Enjoy the one handed cup of coffee.
+Being able to enjoy once again the one handed cup of coffee.
 The freedom of walking unassisted in the outdoor fresh air.
 Driving the countryside.
 The simple things.

 A CIDP diagnosis and pathway is full of uncertainty for all.
 Don't dwell on anything that may never happen or recur.